Environment

 $ sling conns -h

-conns - Manage local connections
+conns - Manage and interact with local connections

 See more details at https://docs.slingdata.io/sling-cli/